borason/performer/doc/manual/UserManual.md

 <h3 id="concepts-snapshot">Snapshot</h3>

 In addition to the 16 patterns per project, there is an additional snapshot pattern which can temporarily be used to change sequences without affecting the original sequences.
-Snapshots come in handy during live performance to quickly allow changing sequences and then going back to the original state or commiting the changes either to the original sequences or to a new pattern.
+Snapshots come in handy during live performance to quickly allow changing sequences and then going back to commiting original state o.pattern.
 Snapshots are controlled from the [Pattern](#pages-pattern) page.

 <!-- Song -->